smatechnologies/opconmft-docs/docs/trouble-shooting.md

 ### SMASTER_AUX Table

 During job execution, the JORS indicator value is stored in field code 62 of the stored job definition.
 During job execution, the OpCon Agent jobid is stored in field code 25001 of the stored job definition.
-If t he job completes successfully, this code is set to 0, otherwise it will contain the OpCon Agent jobid.
+If the job completes successfully, this code is set to 0, otherwise it will contain the OpCon Agent jobid.
 This value is used to restart a failed OpCon Agent task.